gina305/ten-thousand/README.md

   * The input to roll_dice is an integer between 1 and 6.
   * The output of roll_dice is a tuple with random values between 1 and 6.
   * The length of tuple must match the argument given to roll_dice method.

+### Feature 5:
+Using a Linked List as the underlying data storage mechanism, implement both a Stack and a Queue